OG84/osmi-todo-devops/README.md

 The startup takes a couple of minutes, because frontend and api images are rebuild each time.

-In production mode the frontend is accessing the backend on `http://thodo.th-brandenburg.de:3000/api/v1/todos`, so it wont work on your local machine yet.
+If running the production mode on your local machine, the frontend is accessing the backend on `http://thodo.th-brandenburg.de:3000/api/v1/todos`, so it's not accessing your local api.